• Virginia Department of Education

 Second Grade

-This data indicates that 82.4% of kindergarten students, 35.5% of first grade students, and 58.6% of second grade students met the benchmark on the PALS indicators for the year 2022-2023 school year.
-Our attention will be on the current second and third grade students to make sure that our phonemic awareness and phonics programs are meeting their needs and that we provide additional interventions as needed.
+This data indicates that 76% of kindergarten students, 52% of first grade students, and 42% of second grade students met the benchmark on the PALS indicators for the year 2023-2024 school year.
+Our attention will be on the current first, second, and third grade students to make sure that our phonemic awareness and phonics programs are meeting their needs and that we provide additional interventions as needed.
+We will follow Virginia Literacy Act guidelines and Reading Intervention Plans will be written for students as needed.

 The orange diamond indicates the level of projected growth in language arts: reading and math for each grade level from the beginning of the school year to the end.
 The purple rectangle shows the observed growth.
-As shown, 2nd, 3rd, 4th, and 5th grades either met or exceeded their projected growth in Math and 3rd and 4th grades met or exceeded their projected growth in language arts: reading.
+As shown, K, 2nd 4th and 5th grades either met or exceeded their projected growth in Math and none of the grades met or exceeded their projected growth in language arts: reading.
 Our three-year goal is for all students to make projected growth on MAP assessments.

 Budget Implications: